 In connection with the acquisition of MiningSky completed during the year ended March 31, 2019, the Company entered into an Escrow Agreement dated September 18, 2018, whereby 2,086,658 post-consolidation common shares were held in escrow and are scheduled for release in accordance with the terms of the Escrow Agreement.
-As at March 31, 2022, there were no common shares in escrow.
+As at the date of this report and June 30, 2022, there were no common shares in escrow.